 The Need to Know on Pacifiers

 If you’re planning to use a pacifier for your new baby, there are a couple things you want to know first.
 Pacifiers aren’t foolproof.
 Once you understand how to keep it clean and the risk of nipple confusion, you’ll be all set for adding this baby product to your essentials list.

 Keeping your baby’s pacifier clean.
 The experts at the Mayo Clinic recommend that pacifiers be quickly cleaned before every use.
 Additionally, they suggest regular, more thorough washing by boiling it in hot water or running it through the dishwasher.
+We’ve also reviewed a UV sterilizer that is great for killing germs.
 Some options even come with their own case to be used for microwave sanitation!

 Establish breastfeeding first.
 There is a bit of debate about whether or not using a pacifier or bottle early on can cause nipple confusion for breastfeeding babies.
 Nipple confusion is a catch all term used when it is suspected that use of an artificial nipple is making it harder for a baby to latch.

 Whether or not a baby will struggle at the breast after using a pacifier is impossible to predict, but the La Leche League has a few ideas for precautions you can take just in case: